NEFM-TUDresden/gmshModel/docs/examples/randomInclusions2DCircle.rst

    # within the model have to be calculated and added to the Gmsh model.
 Once, the
    # mesh sizes are specified,the mesh can be generated.
 Available parameters are:
    #
+   # threads: int
+   #   number of threads to use for the meshing procedure
    # refinementOptions: dict (optional)
    #   dictionary containing user updates for the refinement field calculation
    #
    meshingParameters={                                                             # save all possible parameters in one dict to facilitate the method call
+       "threads": None,                                                            # do not activate parallel meshing by default
        "refinementOptions": {"maxMeshSize": "auto",                                # automatically calculate maximum mesh size with built-in method
                              "inclusionRefinement": True,                          # flag to indicate active refinement of inclusions
                              "interInclusionRefinement": True,                     # flag to indicate active refinement of space between inclusions (inter-inclusion refinement)